- Understanding the Accredited Investor Rule 501 of Regulation D - February 27, 2024

-As I meet with entrepreneurs, I’m often asked the same question: “When is the best time for me to sell my business?”
+As I meet with business owners, I’m often asked the same question: “When is the best time for me to sell my business?”
 The answer to this question is not the same for every business owner, for many reasons.

-For instance, an entrepreneur may want to sell for personal reasons, and not for reasons related to the business or its financial condition.
+For instance, a business owner may want to sell for personal reasons, and not for reasons related to the business or its financial condition.

 Unfortunately, when personal reasons drive the need to sell a business, the outcome is typically not ideal.
-More positive results are obtained when entrepreneurs are willing to chart a course as they consider selling and realize it’s a process, not an event.
+More positive results are obtained when business owners are willing to chart a course as they consider selling and realize it’s a process, not an event.

 Best Way to Sell a Business

-If an entrepreneur wants to optimize the sales price of his or her business, it is best practice to establish a three-to-ten year time frame to sell the business.
+If a business owner wants to optimize the sales price of his or her business, it is best practice to establish a three-to-ten year time frame to sell the business.
 This may sound crazy to some, but hear me out.

-So if you’re an entrepreneur and want to sell your business, what should you do?
+So if you’re a business owner and want to sell your business, what should you do?